RedPointGlobal/redpoint-rpi/docs/migration.md

 This guide covers upgrading an existing RPI v7.6 Helm deployment to v7.7.
 If you're deploying RPI for the first time, see the [Greenfield Installation](greenfield.md) guide instead.

 > **Not ready to upgrade?** The `release/v7.6` branch remains available on GitHub for critical fixes.
-You are not required to upgrade immediately — stay on v7.6 as long as needed.
+You can stay on v7.6 as long as needed.

 ---